I Was a Successful Lawyer Suffering From Imposter Syndrome Until I Changed This Productivity Habit

 If this is or has been you, you’re not alone.
 So many women struggle with feeling like they’re failing, falling behind, or just barely keeping up with their long list of obligations.
 It sucks the joy and fun out of life while feeding the Imposter Syndrome monster.
 You fall prey to the idea that you or your efforts aren’t good enough, but if you just worked harder… maybe, maybe it’ll get better.
 That’s a dangerous mindset to have.

 If you’re anything like I was back then, you might think that you’re bad at time management or productivity, which feeds that imposter syndrome.
 But I have some great news for you: you likely just have a work management system that doesn’t function well for you.
-Luckily, there’s a solution for that.
+Luckily, there’s a solution for that, and incorporating legal leads could be part of the answer.

 Getting on top of my time management challenges solved my imposter syndrome